“I don’t have hobbies. I have passions.” – Pablo Casals

 Man!
 That explains it all perfectly!

 Certainly, it really can start to build a wedge between a couple.
 But, instead of doing things separately, why not join in?
 Learn the lingo.
 Ask questions.
 What seasons can you shoot which animals?
 What’s the difference between a lease and public land?
 Go with him!
 Get out there, girl.
 Don’t just sit on the sidelines and gripe.
 Get in and get a little dirty!

 Above all, your husband’s hobby truly is a passion.
 You have to understand it and you cannot stifle it.
 It’ll ruin you both.

 Do you sit on the sidelines or do you join in?
+Do you have a hunting husband?
 What’s your husband’s passion?

 And, if you’re looking for more information on joining in on the hunt, check out my e-book!

 This post may contain affiliate links.
 Miss Pursuit may earn a small commission for our endorsement, recommendation, testimonial, and/or link to any products or services from this website.
 Your purchase helps support our work in bringing you real information about hunting and the outdoors.